 - Alert sent to the company if an accident occurs.

-Imagine that you’re female or an elderly driver involved in a collision on a rural road at night.
+IMAGINE that you’re female or an elderly driver involved in a collision on a rural road at night.
 The car immediately alerts Tesla to the fact that your vehicle has been involved in a collision, and someone calls your mobile to check if you need assistance.
-Data about the collision is collated, and improvements can be made to improve braking, autopilot, etc., then issued as updates within weeks (as happened recently when a car review site highlighted longer stopping distances).
+Data about the collision is collated, and improvements can be made to improve braking, autopilot, etc., then issued as updates within weeks (as happened when a car review site highlighted longer stopping distances).

 No Need to Advertise

-The Range is Too Limited¹
+The Range is Too Limited